LBMC/RAPToR/README.md

-# wormAge R package
+# RAPToR R package

-`wormAge` was developped to mediate the issue of developmental differences between samples by estimating the age of samples from their gene expression profiles.
+`RAPToR` was developped to mediate the issue of developmental differences between samples by estimating the age of samples from their gene expression profiles.
 This is a major problem in the field of *C. elegans*, where many factors can impact development speed.